Mirror symmetry for log Calabi-Yau surfaces I: The canonical scattering diagram

-Here we derive Proposition \ref{relatingcanandscatter} from the main result of \cite{GPS09}.
+Here we derive Theorem \ref{relatingcanandscatter} from the main result of \cite{GPS09}.
 We will need to review one form of this result, which gives an enumerative interpretation for the output of the Kontsevich-Soibelman lemma.

 Fix $M\cong\ZZ^2$ as usual.
 Suppose we are given positive integers $\ell_1,\ldots,\ell_n$ and primitive vectors $m_1,\ldots,m_n\in M$.
 Let $\ell=\sum_{i=1}^n \ell_i$ and $Q=M\oplus \NN^{\ell}$, with $r:Q\rightarrow M$ the projection.
 Denote the variables in $\kk[Q]$ corresponding to the generators of $\NN^{\ell}$ as $t_{ij}$, for $1\le i\le n$ and $1\le j\le \ell_i$.
 Consider the scattering diagram for the data $r:Q\rightarrow M$ (in the sense of Definition \ref{scatdiagQdef})